-III.A Growth and Decline of Targeted Student Populations: Despite the decline in enrollment overall in History courses -- and this decline has occurred at the college as a whole as well -- there has been an increase in the success rate, overall, in History courses, for different groups (see III.B., below).
-The decline in enrollment of students, overall, in History courses, as well as the decline of targeted groups in History courses, has paralleled a similar decline in enrollment at the college.
+III.A Growth and Decline of Targeted Student Populations: Despite the decline in ENROLLMENT overall in History courses -- and this decline has occurred at the college as a whole as well -- there has been an increase in the SUCCESS RATE, overall, in History courses, for different groups (see III.B., below).
+The decline in enrollment of students, overall, in History courses, as well as the decline in enrollment of targeted groups of students, overall, in History courses, has paralleled a similar decline in enrollment of students at the college, overall, for targeted and non-targeted groups.